srojas1/live-coding-php/README.md

 Before joining the live coding challenge, you should have set up the local environment for the application.

 Consider having installed:
-- PHP 7.3^ and extension: php-xml
+- Composer (for ubuntu: sudo apt install composer)
-- Composer
+- PHP 7.3^ and extension: php-xml (for ubuntu: sudo apt install php-xml)

 Steps: